gg greenguard horizontal banner ad for march 23 coupon

-Ideas for catching the panicked horse!
+Ideas for catching the panicked horse

 How you can catch the panicked horse in turnout, loose on the property, or running around the showgrounds.

 • Horses seem to have this fine line between playing around, and all-out panic/freaking/imminent death is near so must be crazy.
 Whatever the reason, dealing with a panicked horse that won’t be caught can be dangerous and scary.
-So here are some ideas on how you may be able to catch that loose horse!

 excited red horse running towards the camera